zeroincombenze/tools/zerobug/README.rst

 Overview
 ========

-This library can run unit test of target package software.
+This library can run unit test of software target package.
 Supported languages are *python* (through z0testlib.py) and *bash* (through z0testrc)

-*zerobug* supports test automation, aggregation of tests into collections and independence of the tests from the reporting framework.
+*zerobug* was born to supports test automation, aggregation of tests into collections and independence of the tests from the reporting framework.
-The *zerobug* module provides all code that make it easy to support testing both for python programs both for bash scripts.
-*zerobug* shows execution test with a message like "n/tot message" where *n* is current unit test and *tot* is the total unit test to execute, that is a sort of advancing test progress.

-You can use z0bug_odoo that is the odoo integration to test Odoo modules.

-*zerobug* is built on follow concepts:

-* test main - it is a main program to executes all test runners
-* test runner - it is a program to executes one or more test suites
-* test suite - it is a collection of test cases
-* test case - it is a smallest unit test
+Currently is becoming an improvements of *python unittest2* but still run bash tests.

-The main file is the command **zerobug** of this package; it searches for test runner files named ``[id_]test_`` where 'id' is the shor name of testing package.
+The command **zerobug** of this package runs tests: it searches for test runner files named ``test_`` (see -p switch).

 Test suite is a collection of test case named ``test_[0-9]+`` inside the runner file, executed in sorted order.

-Every suit can contains one or more test case, the smallest unit test;
+Every suite can contains one or more test case, the smallest unit test;
 every unit test terminates with success or with failure.

+*zerobug* is full integrated with coverage and travis-ci.

 Features
 --------

-* Test execution log
 * Autodiscovery test modules and functions
 * Python 2.7+ and 3.5+
 * coverage integration
-* travis integration
+* travis-ci integration